Marion County Demographics

 A map of Marion County's Population by Race

-Marion County is the 37th most populous county of the 105 counties in Kansas.
+Marion County is ranked the 37th most populous county in Kansas, out of 105 counties.
+Marion County was ranked the 37th most populous county in the 2020 Census.

 Marion County's White Population